 What are the requirements for PCR and antigen tests?

-Incoming travelers aged 13 and older must to get tested for COVID-19 with a PCR test AND an antigen test.
-Testing must meet the following requirements:
+Incoming travelers aged 13 and older must to get tested for COVID-19 with a PCR test AND an antigen test OR a NAAT test.
+PCR and antigen testing must meet the following requirements:

 - The test must be performed by an accredited laboratory

 What are the requirements for a NAAT test?